YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The PARSE deviceparameter invokes preliminary validation of the COMMAND value.
 When debugging, PARSE provides more accessible diagnosis for COMMAND values.
 By default, OPEN does not validate command values before passing them to the newly created process.
 PARSE has certain limitations, which may, or may not map to, those of the shell.

-* PARSE searches for the command in the environment variables PATH and ydb_dist and produces an error if it is not found.
+* PARSE searches for the command in the environment variables PATH and gtm_dist and produces an error if it is not found.
 * PARSE does not resolve aliases, so they produce an error.
-* PARSE does not resolve environment variables, except $ydb_dist (as mentioned above), so they trigger an error.
+* PARSE does not resolve environment variables, except $gtm_dist (as mentioned above), so they trigger an error.
-* PARSE does not recognize built-in commands other than nohup and cd unless $PATH or $ydb_dist contain a version with the same name (as the built-in).
-In the case of nohup, PARSE looks for the next token in $PATH and $ydb_dist.
+* PARSE does not recognize built-in commands other than nohup and cd unless $PATH or $gtm_dist contain a version with the same name (as the built-in).
+In the case of nohup, PARSE looks for the next token in $PATH and $gtm_dist.
 "When PARSE encounters cd it ignores what follows until the next "|" token (if one appears later in the COMMAND value).
 * PARSE rejects parentheses around commands.

 The following example fails: